-A wide array of goodies is usually offered along with your tea.
+Many places offer a wide array of goodies with your tea.
 Scones are a typical first course, with delicious flavors such as cinnamon chip, cranberry orange and currant.
 The scone is served with lemon curd, clotted cream or fresh butter, and homemade jams such as raspberry or strawberry.
-This is followed by the tea sandwich course—dainty treats including chicken salad, cucumber, egg salad or perhaps cream cheese with freshly sliced strawberries.
+Then there is the tea sandwich course—dainty treats including chicken salad, cucumber, egg salad or perhaps cream cheese with freshly sliced strawberries.
 Last but not least is a selection of tiny desserts.
 You might get a brownie, a chocolate mousse cup, a teapot butter cookie or a lemon square.
 Sometimes a Mother’s Day menu will have expanded offerings like a garden salad or homemade soup.

 The Special Touches

 For Mother’s Day, many tea rooms will add extra-special touches.
-The table might be adorned with a bouquet of fresh flowers.
+The table includes a bouquet of fresh flowers.
 You’ll find soothing classical music playing and perhaps even a guest harpist.
 Many times there will be a small special gift just for Mom.
 These little details all add up to a unique and memorable outing that Mom will never forget.